Lola Vice: Professional wrestling career

+WWE

+NXT (2022–2026)

 In March 2022, Loureda attended a three-day-long WWE tryout during WrestleMania 38 weekend.
 In August, she signed a contract with WWE and reported to the WWE Performance Center.
-Loureda was announced to perform under the ringname Lola Vice.
+Loureda was announced to perform under the ring name Lola Vice., she would debut under the name, on a November 2022, live event.

 Vice began performing on the NXT brand as a heel, and entered the 2023 NXT Women's Breakout Tournament.
 Vice defeated Kelani Jordan in the finals, earning a contract for an NXT Women's Championship match at any time of her choosing.
 At Vengeance Day on February 4, 2024, Vice cashed in her contract during the ongoing NXT Women's Championship match between Roxanne Perez and champion Lyra Valkyria, turning the match into a triple threat; however, Vice was unsuccessful as she was pinned by Valkyria.
 Vice then began competing in NXT Underground matches where she defeated main roster wrestlers Natalya and Shayna Baszler.
 On July 7 at NXT Heatwave, Vice unsuccessfully challenged Roxanne Perez for the NXT Women's Championship.
 Following Heatwave, Vice turned face and entered a feud with Jaida Parker.
 The feud culminated in a NXT Underground match at NXT Deadline on December 7, where Vice won.

-At NXT Stand & Deliver on April 19, 2025, Vice competed in a six-woman ladder match for the vacant NXT Women’s North American Championship, but was unsuccessful.
-On June 7 at Worlds Collide, Vice teamed with Stephanie Vaquer where the two defeated Chik Tormenta and Dalys.
+At NXT Stand & Deliver on April 19, 2025, Vice competed in a six-woman ladder match for the vacant NXT Women's North American Championship, but was unsuccessful.
 At Evolution on July 13, Vice entered the 20-woman battle royal but was unsuccessful in the match.

-At NXT Heatwave on August 24, Vice won a triple threat match to become number one contender for the NXT Women’s Championship but failed to defeat Jayne for the title at NXT No Mercy on September 27 after interference from a hooded individual, later revealed to be Lainey Reid.
+At NXT Heatwave on August 24, Vice won a triple threat match to become number one contender for the NXT Women's Championship but failed to defeat Jacy Jayne for the title at NXT No Mercy on September 27 after interference from a hooded individual, later revealed to be Lainey Reid.
+At NXT Stand & Deliver on April 4, 2026, Vice defeated Jayne and Kendal Grey in a triple threat match to win the NXT Women's Championship, becoming a double champion in the process and the first female Cuban-American wrestler to win a title in WWE.
+At NXT The Great American Bash: Orlando in the main event, Vice lost the NXT Women's Championship to Grey, ending her reign at 85 days.
+On the August 4 episode of NXT, Vice failed to regain the title in a rematch against Grey, and snapped her streak of four consecutive Underground match wins by submission in what would be her final match in NXT.
+Incidentally, her 4-1 record is the same as her legitimate Bellator record.

+Raw (2026–present)

+On the August 24, 2026 episode of Raw, a vignette aired teasing her arrival to the Raw brand.
+Vice would then make her debut on the brand by participating and winning a triple threat match also involving Raquel Rodriguez and Kelani Jordan to qualify for the 2026 women's Money in the Bank ladder match.